TEALSK12/apcsa-public/curriculum/README.md

 You may browse the [Curriculum Map][] for an overview of the pacing, objectives, and assessments.

+For TEALS schools in BC, Canada, please see [Aligning TEALS APCSA Teaching Resources with the BC Curriculum](CA-README.md).

 ### Year Round Pacing

 The table-of-contents (included with Introduction materials) contains coarse-grained time estimates